 In 1991, the first websites started appearing in the fledgling internet.
 It was in 1991 that we built our first website.
 In the early 1990’s, desktop computer technology made quantum leaps in the graphic arts arena.
 Websites were extremely limited then, and while very simple – mostly text – they were very hard to create – but quickly growing in popularity.
 By the end of the 1990’s, graphics programs and printing control had really started to come of age, and the internet was a young but thriving entity – despite the infamous dotcom crash.
 We had to purchase new equipment and software at least twice a year, and our “new” digital camera produced images at a (then) whopping 2-Megapixels.
 It was then that we stepped up our digital media work in both websites and internet marketing, and less towards print media, which we could see was rapidly changing and also fading away.

 Today, software for graphic arts is amazingly powerful, and the properly built desktop computer has replaced the light table, PMTs, Velox copies, the process camera and much more.
-This streamlining has kept prices down and has also made it possible to do in a day what used to take a week — and it is done better.
+Our digital cameras shoot images over 50-Megapixels – and will digitally record 4k video and sound, if desired.
+Of course, we also have video cameras that shoot exquisite 4k video and remote, wireless microphones that capture crystal clear sounds and voices.
+The production streamlining, digital photography and videography has kept prices down, and has also made it possible to do in a day what used to take a week or longer — and it is done better.

-No matter what your project calls for, from a powerful internet presence to the design of a logotype or print advertisement, Luci’s Office is ready and able to serve your needs quickly, efficiently and within your budget.
+No matter what your commercial project calls for, from a powerful internet presence to the design of a logotype, series of architectural photographs, blog, iOS or Android app, video, video FX, or even print advertisements, Luci’s Office, Inc. is ready and able to serve your needs quickly and efficiently.